ShZil/network-utilities/Scanner/README.md

 PySimpleGUI - I tried it too, it just froze.
 Kivy - I tried adding a `TextInput` to the `SaveScreen`, but Kivy won't even start the window when importing `TextInput`.
 I finally decided to use the simplest solution - python's built-in `input()`.

+[21:20] It crashes immediately.
+Change to dynamic import.